gulfiliz/gulfiliz.github.io/_posts/2025-05-28-erotapokriseis-v.md

 And I feel the same way about apologizing.
 I have never seen an apology as a loss of dignity.
 On the contrary, I think being able to say “I was wrong” is one of the cleanest forms of strength.
 I have to admit, I do not have much patience for people who cannot apologize.
 Apologizing is a beautiful thing.

 ---

+**11) Q:** What was the most beautiful gift you’ve ever received, the one that made you happiest?

+**A:** My reader from Medium. :) Thanks for the question.

+Every gift I’ve ever received has been beautiful and precious to me.
+I could never put a price on any of them.
+A smooth, lovely gel pen, a magnet someone picked out while thinking of me, or a pin given with the words “this reminded me of you” would all make me just as happy.

+But if I’m being honest, the most unforgettable gift I’ve ever received was a piano.
+Not because it was expensive.
+I’ve been given things that were more expensive than a piano.
+But because of the timing, and the tenderness behind it.
+I had casually mentioned one day that, as a child, I had always wanted to learn the piano, but never had the chance.
+The next day, I was given one.
+It felt like a small, unfinished dream of mine had been heard and gently placed back in my hands.That meant so much to me.
+It’s still hard for me to describe.
+(I hate crying!)